PookieBuns/tft_tracker/README.md

 - Add a status tracking for games so I don't rescrape them
 - Scrape more than just the first page
 - Change liscense to WTFPL
+- Add a frontend to actually be able to see the stats